>

 Pack comfortable walking shoes, as Kyoto involves a lot of walking, especially when exploring temples and gardens.
 Depending on the season, bring layered clothing for spring and autumn, light clothing for summer, and a warm jacket for winter.
 An umbrella or raincoat is useful due to occasional rain showers, especially in June during the rainy season.

-We couldn't find specific tips for Kyoto
+We couldn't find tips for Kyoto.

 GetReady